-MentorshipCourse No. H9190EYElective: Grades 9-12Prerequisite: application processYear-Long0.5 credit

-This course is a WBL experience that consists of a long-term relationship focused on supporting the growth and development of students as they learn about a particular industry and workplace.
-The student is paired with a community professional who has a recognized record of achievement and first-hand experience in the occupational field or career cluster of the student's choice.
-The mentor becomes a source of guidance, motivation, wisdom, teaching, role modeling, and support.
-The knowledge, advice, and resources shared depend on the format and goals of the mentoring relationship.
-Mentor support can provide a wide range of personal and professional benefits, which ultimately lead to improved performance in the workplace.
-Mentorship requires student preparation, including career exploration, prior to the experience.
-Students will also be required to complete a reflection exercise once the experience has been completed.
-This class shall be graded on a pass-fail basis.
+Mentorship Course No .
+H9190EY Elective: Grades 9-12 Prerequisite: application process Year-Long 0.5 credit development of students as they le community professional who has a occupational field or career cluster wisdom, teaching, role modeling, a format and goals of the mentoring professional benefits, which ultima student preparation, including care at consists of a long-term relationship focused on sup arn about a particular industry and workplace.
+The s recognized record of achievement and first-hand exp of the student's choice.
+The mentor becomes a source nd support.
+The knowledge, advice, and resources sh relationship.
+Mentor support can provide a wide rang tely lead to improved performance in the workplace. eer exploration, prior to the experience.
+Students will the experience has been completed.
+This class shall b tudent is paire perience in the re of guidance, ared depend o ge of personal Mentorship re also be requir ed with a motivation, on the and equires red to